-My work involves data collection from remote, inaccessible sites located around the world.
-I need to have highly-reliable methods of remote control.
-So I make sure every PC is Intel vPro enabled, allowing me to power down, reboot, and even reinstall the operating system remotely from a HTTP vPro internal webserver on port 16992.
+We develop and deploy data collection from remote, inaccessible sites located around the world.
+Thus we need to have highly-reliable methods of remote control.
+This is accomplised in part by making sure every PC is Intel vPro enabled, allowing remote power down, reboot, and even reinstall the operating system remotely from a HTTP vPro internal webserver on port 16992.

 remote PC control checklist: